 Once this layover is complete, the train simply is pulled back along the way you came, allowing for a restful ride back towards the depot at Georgia Veterans State Park.
 Georgia Veteran’s State Park is a great place to camp and explore.
 There are several military vehicles on display at the park and worth at least a brief look.
 The kids were less than enthused but we made an effort.

-Our family had been hearing how great St. Augustine was to visit from several friends for months.
+Our family had been hearing how great St. Augustine and the Castillo de San Marcos were to visit from several friends for months.
 Since it was only a few hours drive from where we live in South Georgia, we made a day trip to the Old Town.
 St. Augustine was well worth the drive!
 We had a really fun day checking out the fort, walking around St. George Street, and eating some amazing food.

 When planning this trip, three awesome destinations were recommended to us.
 The first stop was the St. Augustine Pirate and Treasure Museum.
 We really wanted to make the trip as educational as possible for the kids and soak up all the history that St. Augustine has to offer.
 Of course, my kids love watching the Pirates of the Caribbean movies and so we had to include this stop.
 The second spot was the Colonial Quarter just next to the pirate museum.
 Lastly, we made the short walk across the street to the Castillo de San Marcos National Monument, the main attraction.